 Welcome to the OECD International Database of Budget Practices and Procedures which contains the results of the OECD Survey of Budget Practices and Procedures in OECD countries.
 The database provides budget practitioners, academics and civil society with a unique and comprehensive source to compare and contrast national budgeting and financial management practices from across OECD member countries.
 Around 90 questions cover the entire budget cycle: preparation, approval and execution.

 This database is made available free of charge.
 However, data is protected by copyright and we kindly request that you cite the OECD as the source when using this data (OECD International Database of Budget Practices and Procedures, 2018).
-To help us better track use of this database, we would appreciate receiving electronic copies of any papers that cite the database (Bonifacio Agapin, Publications Coordinator).

 The content of the database was collected using an online questionnaire and a glossary was also provided.
 The Budgeting and Public Expenditures Division of the OECD first conducted a survey of budget practices and procedures in 2003 and two revised, more comprehensive questionnaires distributed in 2007 and 2012.
 Compared to the previous versions, the 2018 questionnaire has been extensively streamlined and restructured in line with the OECD’s ten principles of budgetary governance1 .
 Newer areas of focus, including fiscal risk, comprehensive budget accounting and gender-related dimensions of budgeting, have also been addressed.